Six films, 1171 minutes, nearly 20 hours…. the one movie marathon to rule them all.

 No rest for the wicked:

 Your journey is going to take a while.
 You will reach a point in the day where Hobbit fatigue will arrest your soul and you will regret your decision to embark on this journey of Middle-Earth discovery.
-But there isn’t time for rest.
+But there isn’t time to rest.
 Do you see Thorin popping for a cheeky nap on his way to Lonely Mountain?
 No!
 Did you see Frodo and Sam stopping to discuss potatoes?
 Erm…well yes, but you’re not allowed to!
-If you want to watch all six films in one day, you’re going to have to crack on, as once you get through The Hobbit trilogy, you’re not even half way there.
+If you want to watch all six films in one day, you’re going to have to crack on, as once you get through The Hobbit trilogy, you’re not even halfway there.
 Seriously, look at the runtimes (extended editions – all bar The Battle of the Five Armies:

 - An Unexpected Journey – 175 minutes